psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

     In an equation for ‘head’: Patterns not matched: []
 ```

+> There is an feature request for typescript where head could give a type error.
+Defining the return type as `A | undefined` would solve it.

 This message is helpfully pointing out that our function is *partial*, which is to say it is not defined for all possible inputs.
 Specifically, it is not defined when the input is `[]`, the empty list.
 This makes sense, as it isn’t possible to return the first element of a list if the list is empty—there’s no element to return!
 So, remarkably, we learn this function isn’t possible to implement, either.

 ## Turning partial functions total